mmjmanders/ngx-iban/README.md

 This Angular (7+) library consists of three parts:

 1. a directive to use in forms;
-2. a pipe to transform a string to the IBAN format (groups of 4 characters);
+2. a pipe to transform a string to the IBAN format (groups of four characters);
-3. a validator to use in reactive forms;
+3. a validator to use in reactive forms.

 An optional ISO 3166-1 alpha-2 country code can be passed as a parameter to both the directive and the validator.
 When given, validation also checks if the entered IBAN is valid for that specific country.